wne-cs220-s25-jackson/syllabus/Appeals.md

 * A brief description of the problem and why you think the score is incorrect.

-Appeals for a particular score must be made within 1 week of that score being posted or by 9a the day grades are due, whichever is earlier.
+Appeals for a particular score must be made within 1 week of that score being posted to Kodiak or by 9a the day grades are due, whichever is earlier.